Tubu Tree Camp: Information from the owner

 All the information on this page is supplied to us directly from the lodge owner and reflects their view, not ours.

-For Expert Africa's view, see our own report, which contains our own observations and views.
+For Expert Africa's view, see our own full report on Tubu Tree Camp, which contains our own observations and views.

-Main description of Tubu Tree Camp
+Facilities at Tubu Tree Camp

 Room types at Tubu Tree Camp